-As at 31 December 2019, the Group's total assets stood at RM243.9 million, representing a growth of RM35.2 million compared to RM208.7 million as at 31 December 2018.
-The Group's current assets had grown by RM36.6 million to RM174.5 million as at 31 December 2019 from RM137.9 million as at 31 December 2018.
-This increase was mainly attributable to the increase in inventory properties and trade receivables in the property development and construction segment.
-The Group's fixed deposits and cash and bank balances as at 31 December 2019 was RM23.4 million as compared to RM24.8 million as at 31 December 2018.
-The Group's total liabilities increased by RM19.6 million from RM40.0 million as at 31 December 2018 to RM59.6 million as at 31 December 2019, mainly due to the increase in trade payables and other payables and accruals, mainly due to the increase in the trade creditors from the property development and construction segment.
-The increase in other payables was mainly due to the outstanding amount payable to the vendor of Jade Classic Sdn Bhd ("JC"), whereby the Group had acquired 51% equity interest in JC on 25 October 2019.
+The Group's total assets had grown by RM110.9 million from RM243.9 million as at 31 December 2019 to RM354.8 million as at 31 December 2020.
+The Group's current assets was RM278.4 million as at 31 December 2020 as compared to RM174.5 million as at 31 December 2019, representing a growth of RM103.9 million.
+This increase was mainly attributable to the increase in fixed deposits and bank balances as well as increase in trade receivables in manufacturing segment and property development and construction segment.
+The Group's fixed deposits and cash and bank balances as at 31 December 2020 was RM101.2 million as compared to RM23.4 million as at 31 December 2019 mainly due the proceed from private placement of RM60.3 million received in December 2020.
+The Group's total liabilities increased by RM12.7 million from RM59.6 million as at 31 December 2020.
+This was mainly due to the increase in trade payables as well as other payables and accruals in manufacturing segment and property development and construction segment.
+The Group's borrowings had also increased by RM3.8 million from RM9.6 million as at 31 December 2019 to RM13.4 million as at 31 December 2020.

-The Group's financial position remained strong and net asset value per share attributable to equity holders of the Group was RM0.09 as at 31 December 2018 and 31 December 2019.
-The Group's current net gearing ratio at 31 December 2019 was 0.05 times as compared to last year's ratio of 0.04 times.
-This was mainly due to the utilisation of banking facilities for working capital purposes for the manufacturing segment.
+The Group's financial position remained strong and net asset value per share attributable to equity holders of the Group was RM0.10 as at 31 December 2020 as compared to RM0.09 as at 31 December 2019.
+The Group's gearing ratio remain the same at 0.05 times as at 31 December 2019 and 31 December 2020.
+The bank borrowings were mainly utilised for working capital in the manufacturing segment.

-The Group's cash and bank balances was RM18.6 million as at 31 December 2019 as compared to RM21.0 million as at 31 December 2018.
-This was mainly due to the cash used in the construction of inventory property.
+The Group's cash and bank balances was RM76.2 million as at 31 December 2020 as compared to RM18.6 million as at 31 December 2019.
+This was mainly due to the proceed of RM60.3 million from the private placement received in December 2020.

-The capital expenditure spent in FYE2019 was mainly for the purchase of factory equipment, machinery and the improvement of factory facilities to increase efficiency of production.
+The capital expenditure spent in FYE2020 was mainly for the purchase of factory equipment, machinery and the improvement of factory facilities for an OEM audio project transferred from China.
 This was financed mainly by internally generated funds.